 There are several ways you can stay informed about the process, support us with finding the next executive director, and celebrate with us!

-Participate in the stakeholder survey - We anticipate releasing a stakeholder survey in March to gather insight from the field about the future of CalSAC and our next executive director.
+Participate in our stakeholder survey - This survey is designed to gather insight from the field about the future of CalSAC and our next executive director.
+The survey will be open until midnight on Monday, March 25th.
+View the invite to participate here.

 Sign-up for our newsletter to ensure you receive the monthly updates, which will include the job announcement and other transition related updates.